What are rates and how are they set?

 The rates increase of 4.9% was set in our 2021-31 Long-Term plan.

-Besides the city-wide revaluation, there are some other reasons your rates may have changed more than the 4.9% average.
-This includes if the use of your property has changed, or you've recently completed some building works.
+Your rates may have changed by more than the 4.9% average if the use of your property has changed, or you've recently completed some building works.

 Where do my rates go?